edm54/vol_prediction/README.md

 ![Figure 1](http://www.cboe.com/publish/micrositecharts/VIX_SP500_Index.jpg)
 Figure 1

 This project uses historical data for the IV for the S&P 500 (represented as the price of the VIX) and historical price data.
-The IV data will be taken from the Federal Reserve Economic Data (FRED) [website](https://fred.stlouisfed.org/series/VIXCLS).
+The IV data will be taken from the [Federal Reserve Economic Data (FRED)](https://fred.stlouisfed.org/series/VIXCLS).
 Alternatively a volitility ETF can be used with the pyEX API (such as VXX).

 This website also has values of IV for some stocks like Apple and Amazon, and commodities such as crude oil and gold.
 However, there is historical data from 1990 to current day, so there is plenty of data for the S&P 500.
 However, if it is not enough to train the model, I may resort to using some of the other data too.
 There are several APIs available for getting historical stock data in Python that I will use to get historical S&P 500 price data.